DakDune/CAFDuneWork/README.md

 # CAFDuneWork

 A place to work on collaborative code for the **California Climate Action Fund Project** with the **Coastal Dune Network**.
-Code written by Maya Bermstein, App made by Dakota Fee
+Code written by Maya Bernstein, App made by Dakota Fee

 ---